Highlights of Second Grade:

 - Identifying shapes and their attributes

+The series twig Science is NGSS based and teaches students the science standards through hands-on experiments.
 Second grade science emphasizes reading and comprehending informational text, writing informative and explanatory reports and creating science projects.

 Science curriculum includes: